top of page

 Then the speaking exam begins with a phrase such as below.

-Task 1, Role-play.
-You are in a shop in Japan... (read out the instructions on the teacher's card).
-"Irasshaimase, nani o kaimasuka?" (the first question)
+• Task 1, Role-play.
+You are in a shop in Japan...
+(Read out the instructions on the teacher's sheet in English) "Irasshaimase, nani o kaimasuka?"
+(Ask the first question in Japanese)

-The school should provide a recorder but occasionally, I was asked to use my recorder or mobile phone as the school had many speaking exams going on at the same time.
-In that case, I sent the audio file to the school's exam officer right after the test.
+Schools provide a recorder, but occasionally, I was asked to use my own recorder as the school had many exams going on at the same time.
+In that case, I use my mobile phone (Voice Memos on iPhone) and send the audio file to the school's exam officer right after the test.

 Communications with School